Moon in 2017

-What surprises many people is that the length of the synodic month (period from new moon to new moon) can vary by over 6 hours from its mean value of 29.5306 days (29 days 12 hours 44 minutes).
-The table below gives the date of new moon, the length of the synodic month, and the difference from the synodic month’s mean value for every synodic month in 2016.
-For instance, the 5th synodic month of 2016 (beginning May 6) is 5 hours 14 minutes shorter than the mean, while the 10 month (beginning Oct 30) is 5 hours 56 minutes longer than the mean.
+What surprises many people is that the length of the synodic month (period from new moon to new moon) can vary by more than 6 hours from its mean value of 29.5306 days (29 days 12 hours 44 minutes).
+The table below gives the date of new moon, the length of the synodic month, and the difference from the synodic month’s mean value for every synodic month in 2017.
+For instance, the fifth synodic month of 2017 (beginning May 25) is 5 hours 58 minutes shorter than the mean while the twelfth synodic month (beginning Dec 18) is 7 hours 3 minutes longer than the mean.

-When a full moon occurs within 90% of the moon’s closest approach to Earth in a given orbit, it is called a perigee-syzygy or more commonly a supermoon.
+When a full moon occurs within 90% of the moon’s closest approach to Earth in a given orbit, it is called a perigean full moon or more commonly a supermoon.
 The full moon then appears especially big and bright because it subtends its largest apparent diameter as seen from Earth.
 The table below lists the perigean full moons (supermoons) occurring in 2017.

 The relative distance listed in the supermoon table expresses the moon’s distance as a fraction between apogee (0.0) and perigee (1.0).
 For more information on supermoons and a complete list of them for this century, see Full Moon at Perigee (Super Moon): 2001 to 2100 (AstroPixels.com).

 Besides its obvious phases, the moon also undergoes some additional extremes in its orbit including: Perigee and Apogee, Ascending/Descending Nodes, and Lunar Standstills.
 Each of these AstroPixels links covers lunar phenomena for the entire 21st Century.

 Lunar and solar eclipses in 2017:

 What discussion of the moon would be complete without mentioning eclipses in 2017?